dotnet/orleans/Advanced-Concepts/Activation-Garbage-Collection.md

 ## Specifying the Default (Global) Age Limit

 The default collection age limit that applies to all grain types can be customized by adding the OrleansConfiguation/Globals/Application/Defaults/Deactivation element to the OrleansConfiguration.xml file.
-The mininal allowed age limit is 1 minute.
+The minimal allowed age limit is 1 minute.

 The following example specifies that all activations that have been idle for 10 minutes or more should be considered eligible for deactivation.